cblgh/lieu/docs/files.md

 are stopped from entering the search index.
 The default wordlist consists of the 1000 or so most common English words, albeit curated slightly to still allow for interesting concepts and verbs—such as `reading` and `books`, for example.

+#### `previewQueryList`
+A list of css selectors (one per line) to fetch preview paragraphs, the first paragraph found that passes a check against the `heuristics` file makes it into the search index.
+For each selector lieu tries the first four paragraphs found with each selector before skipping to the next one.

+To get good results one usually wants to tune this to getting the first "real" paragraph after the header, or a summary paragraph if provided.
+It is also worth trying to avoind getting irelevant paragraphs as they clutter up your index and results, lieu will fall back to other preview sources.

+The default has been (at the time of writing) tuned for use with the Fediring.

+Depending on how well the websites you are indexing are with semantic HTML this will get you the 70 to 90% solution.
+For the rest use heuristics and contact the creators of the websites you are tring to index, they (usually) appreciate the feedback.

 #### OpenSearch metadata
 If you are running your own instance of Lieu, you might want to look into changing the URL